sentubiswas013/Javascript/code/question-03.md

 Certainly!
 Let's break down each of these JavaScript concepts one by one:

-### 4\. **What is the Event Loop in JavaScript?
-How It Works**

-The **event loop** is a fundamental part of JavaScript's concurrency model.
-It is the mechanism that allows JavaScript to execute asynchronous code, like callbacks and promises, in a non-blocking manner.

-#### How it Works:

-* JavaScript is single-threaded, meaning it can only execute one operation at a time.
-* The event loop continuously checks the **call stack** for functions that need to be executed.
-* When asynchronous code (like a `setTimeout`, promise, or event listener) is invoked, it is added to the **message queue** (also called the **task queue**).
-* The event loop moves tasks from the message queue to the call stack for execution when the call stack is empty.

-Here's a simplified flow:

-1. **Call Stack**: Synchronous code gets pushed onto the stack and executed.
-2. **Web APIs** (like `setTimeout`): Asynchronous operations are handled by the browser or Node.js environment (outside the main thread).
-3. **Message Queue**: Once an asynchronous task completes, it moves to the message queue.
-4. The **Event Loop** checks if the call stack is empty.
-If it is, it pushes the next task from the queue onto the call stack.

-This allows JavaScript to handle asynchronous events efficiently without blocking the execution of other tasks.

 ### 5\. **What Are Callbacks and Why Do They Sometimes Lead to "Callback Hell"?**

 A **callback** is a function passed as an argument to another function that is executed once the asynchronous operation completes.